-D. Other Totalitarian Regimes-Including Those in Cambodia, Venezuela, and Cuba-Suppressed Academic Speech to Shore Up Power.
+D. Other totalitarian regimes-including those in Cambodia, Venezuela, and Cuba-suppressed academic speech as they consolidated power.

-In pursuit of its aim to transform Cambodia into a classless agrarian utopia, the Khmer Rouge targeted intellectuals and academics.
+To transform Cambodia into a classless agrarian utopia, the Khmer Rouge targeted intellectuals and academics.
 A "pure" revolutionary consciousness could be inculcated only with the elimination of such "new people" and their counterrevolutionary ideas.
-George Chigas & Dmitri Mosyakov, Yale Univ., Literacy and Education under the Khmer Rouge, bit.ly/3PnmEB0 (last accessed Sept.
-15, 2023).
+George Chigas & Dmitri Mosyakov, Yale Univ., Literacy and Education under the Khmer Rouge, bit.ly/3PnmEB0 (last accessed Jan.
+17, 2024).
 To avoid detection, "new people" aimed to appear less educated.
 They removed their glasses and stopped reading novels, the latter considered a capital offense.
 Those who failed to evade detection were tortured and killed.
 Id.

 By eliminating, or otherwise silencing, criticism from "new people," the Khmer Rouge was able to transform education and consolidate power.
 They taught that the correct way to read was as a "peasant."
 That is, "one should read in an uncritical and passive way, taking things at face value and not questioning the meaning or source of the text."
 Id.
-Any who dared think critically was considered dangerous, and the silent were reminded to remain silent: "To keep you is no benefit, to destroy you is no loss."
-Teeda Butt Mam, fromOur Skin, N.Y.
-Times nyti.ms/3PFcVYf.
+Any who dared think critically were considered dangerous, and the silent were reminded to remain silent: "To keep you is no benefit, to destroy you is no loss."
+Teeda Butt Mam, Worms from Our Skin, N.Y.
+TIMES (1997), nyti.ms/3PFcVYf.
 In time, "old" books were burned and school yards were turned into killing fields for those who espoused dangerous ideas.
-By the end of the Khmer Rouge's brutal reign, 90% of schools had been destroyed and only 87 of the initial 1,000 academics Paddy Dowling, The Khmer Rouge Deremained. stroyed Education in Cambodia - Now the Country is Fighting Back, The Independent (Dec.
+By the end of the Khmer Rouge's brutal reign, 90% of schools had been destroyed and only 87 of the initial 1,000 academics remained.
+Paddy Dowling, The Khmer Rouge Destroyed Education in Cambodia - Now the Country is Fighting Back, THE INDEPENDENT (Dec.
 6, 2019), bit.ly/46g1go3.

-In an effort to institute a socialist "Bolivarian Revolution," Venezuela's Hugo Chavez too suppressed academic speech.
+Trying to institute a socialist "Bolivarian Revolution," Venezuela's Hugo Chavez too suppressed academic speech.
 Recognizing that universities and students were an institutional barrier to one-party absolutism, Chavez's hold on academic speech grew increasingly repressive during his tenure.
 Even before university- and student-led opposition to his regime, Chavez worked to transform schools into partisan arms of the state.
 In 2003, he founded the Bolivarian University of Venezuela ("UBV").
 The state-controlled university dramatically undercut academic autonomy; even today, faculty are appointed by the government, and the content of courses is subject to government scrutiny.
-Hugo Perez Hernaiz, Higher Education in Venezuela: Skirting University Autonomy through the Creation of a Parallel System, Venezuelan Politics and Hum.
-Rts.
+Hugo Perez Hernaiz, Higher Education in Venezuela: Skirting University Autonomy through the Creation of a Parallel System, VENEZUELAN POLITICS & HUM.
+RTS.
 (July 19, 2018), bit.ly/44TIgeb.
-In other state-controlled schools, the government plays a role in the admissions process.
-Maria Laura Chang, All University Places Will be Assigned Via the National Admission System, Efecto Cocuyo (Eng.
-Trans.), https://bit.ly/3PkKWM3 (last accessed Sept.
-15, 2023).
+In other statecontrolled schools, the government plays a role in the admissions process.
+Maria Laura Chang, All University Places Will be Assigned Via the National Admission System, Efecto COCUYO (Eng.
+Trans.). https://bit.ly/3PkKWM3 (last accessed Jan.
+17, 2024).
 And by design, UBV and other state-controlled schools divert considerable resources from autonomous schools, the most important source of government criticism.
 Hernaiz, supra.